 Enter LagerDad, enter the inducing drip and then with the shift change….enter the most glamorous midwife you could imagine.
 Fan-bloody-tastic.

 It all went pretty quick from there, I told them I needed a poo, they told me I probably didn’t and after a few strangulations of LagerDad and a complete inability to get my head around the whole breathing through contractions/panting out/pushing regime.
 A baby was born!

 Our baby, the baby we had firstly tried to conceive month after month (yawn) and then the one that had made me a non- smoking, tee-total, fat waddling incubator for nine months, was here.
-She had arrived.
+She had arrived, all 8lb 3ozs of her.
 And she was pink.
 Very pink.
 With a funny shaped head and a big squishy face.
 And she looked big.
 And like Phil Mitchell and really not how I had expected.

 After a sleepless, walking on air kind of night in our private room at Winchester hospital, the new dad returned in the morning and his first words were “Oh wow she looks much cuter today” and we both laughed because we knew that we’d thought the same but didn’t want to say.